osilander/203.311/Week11/Week11.md

 1. Understand the steps involved in analysing RNA-seq data
 2. Understand how small read count numbers can lead to uncertainty
 3. Calculate differences in gene expression between samples (DGE)
-4. Use three methods to visualise differences in gene expression: volcano plots, heatmaps, and MDS
+4. Use two methods to visualise differences in gene expression: volcano plots and MDS

 ## Introduction